-If you are being asked to pay for content that you believe you should be able to access through your institutional license, please send our Online Service team an email containing the following to help us troubleshoot:
+If you are being asked to pay for content that you believe you should be able to access through your institutional license, please take the following steps to obtain information needed to help us troubleshoot:

 Stored Cache/Cookies: Cache and cookies stored in your web browser can occasionally interfere with access (especially if you have previously visited SpringerLink and accessed a different account).
 Please try clearing these and restart your browser before trying again.

 Institutional Proxy Access: If an institutional user is being asked to pay for content that you believe your institutional subscribes to while being within the institution's proxy authentication, then please click on the Debug links from above after the users have authenticated themselves with the institution's proxy service.
 This will tell us if there is a discrepancy between the proxy IP address being recognized and the proxy IP address we have in our records.